glop102/RSSTorrentAutomator/README.md

 rightpad | int [,char] | Makes the expanded variable longer with a minimum length of the int given.
 Optionally, you can also specify which character is used to make the string longer (defualt is space).
-This always put the extra characters on the right side of the string. lpad     | int [,char] | Same as leftpad rpad     | int [,char] | Same as rightpad
+This always put the extra characters on the right side of the string. lpad     | int [,char] | Same as leftpad rpad     | int [,char] | Same as rightpad replace  | string,string\* | Every 2 arguments given specify a pair.
+The first of the pair is what will be replace.
+The second of the pair is what it will be replaced with. sanitizeFilename | | A convience function that has a hardcoded string that it gives to replace so that filesystems do not complain about illegal characters.